Aakash-dave/skyshop/README.md

 # About the project

-This is a demo/portfolio project of E-commerce shopping website and other details about developer.
+This is a demo/portfolio project of Shopping website and other details about developer.

 # Build with
 Angular 13.0.3